Can You Cancel UAE Visa Online?: What You Need to Know?

 What are the Eligibility Criteria for a Residence Visa in UAE?

-To qualify for a Residence Visa, applicants must meet one of the following sponsorship requirements:
+To qualify for a residence Visa Service in the UAE, applicants must meet one of the following sponsorship requirements:

 - Employment Sponsorship: Sponsored by a UAE-based employer.